Erasmus+ study programme

-Students have to prepare the following documents:
+To register correctly, students have to prepare beforehand, and then upload, the following documents:

 - transcript of records (certificate prepared by the home university);

 - English or Italian certificate (B2 level) - check the "Recognized certification" tab; native English speakers do not have to submit any language certificate;

-- copy of a valid ID or passport;
+- copy of a valid ID or passport.

 - April 30th - Erasmus+ Incoming mobility for the first semester or full academic year (September arrivals);